-- minimum standards of conduct and integrity to be observed by members of staff; and - minimum standards of merit, equity and probity applicable to management of staff.
+- minimum standards of conduct and integrity to be observed by members of staff of the Corporation (section 24 of the WC Act); and - minimum standards of merit, equity and probity applicable to management of staff (section 16 of the WC Act).

-14. Reporting to the Owner
+14. Reporting to the Minister and the Treasurer

-The Board is required to report regularly to its owner, the Minister and does so through its Annual Report, Quarterly Performance Reports (copies are also provided to the Treasurer) and the annual Statement of Corporate Intent and Strategic Development Plan.
+The Board is required to report regularly to the Minister and the Treasurer.
+The Corporation achieves this through its Annual Report, Interim Reports, the SoE and APS.

-The Chairman, CEO and other members of the Board and Management will meet with the Minister as required.
+The Chair, CEO and other members of the Board and Management will meet with the Minister as required.